 Found in the Sallustiano quarter close to Horti Sallustiani and Pinsere pizza place, Come Il Latte gelateria quickly became one of the top spots for gelato in Rome.

-Key for their gelato is freshness.
+The key to their gelato is freshness.
 They prepare daily the gelato needed for the day to avoid too much leftover and to make sure the product is always fresh and doesn’t sit for too long in the container.

 Kept inside closed wells to avoid oxidation and being exposed to the light and air, their creamy gelato has been welcomed very warmly by Roman customers as well as the local media.